bvanderlugt/azure-intro-demo/README.md

 # Terraform Code

-I am using [Terraform](https://www.terraform.io/) as a [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
-Terraform is very much used both in AWS and Azure side and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
+I am using [Terraform](https://www.terraform.io/) as an [infrastructure as code](https://en.wikipedia.org/wiki/Infrastructure_as_code) (IaC) tool.
+Terraform is very much used both in the AWS and Azure sides and one of its strenghts compared to cloud native tools (AWS / [CloudFormation](https://aws.amazon.com/cloudformation) and Azure / [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates)) is that you can use Terraform with many cloud providers, you have to learn just one infra language and syntax, and Terraform language (hcl) is pretty powerful and clear.
 When deciding the actual infra code tool you should consult the customer if there is some tooling already decided.
-Otherwise you should evaluate ARM template and Terraform and then decided which one is more appropriate for the needs of your cloud project.
+Otherwise you should evaluate ARM template and Terraform and then decide which one is more appropriate for the needs of your Azure cloud project.

 If you are new to infrastructure as code (IaC) and terraform specifically let's explain the high level structure of the terraform code first.
 Project's terraform code is hosted in [terraform](terraform) folder.